pytorch/pytorch/docs/source/notes/extending.rst

 .. currentmodule:: torch.autograd

-Subclassing :class:`autograd.Function` defines a custom autograd function.
+Adding operations to :mod:`~torch.autograd` requires implementing a new :class:`Function` subclass for each operation.
+Recall that :class:`Function` s are what :mod:`~torch.autograd` uses to encode the operation history and compute gradients.

 When to use
 ^^^^^^^^^^^
-In general, implement a custom function if you want to perform computations in your model that are not differentiable or rely on non-Pytorch libraries (e.g., NumPy), but still wish for your operation to compose with built-in PyTorch operators and work with the autograd engine.
+In general, implement a custom function if you want to perform computations in your model that are not differentiable or rely on non-Pytorch libraries (e.g., NumPy), but still wish for your operation to chain with other ops and work with the autograd engine.

 In some situations, custom functions can also be used to improve performance and memory usage: If you implemented your forward and backward passes using a C++